Data in Action

 South Tyrol Climate Plan 2040

-The South Tyrolean Provincial Government adopted the South Tyrol Climate Plan 2040 in July 2023.
-The targets of -55% CO₂ reduction by 2030 and climate neutrality by 2040 are officially established and form the basis for the scenarios presented here.
+The Provincial Government adopted the South Tyrol Climate Plan 2040 in July 2023.
+The targets of a 55% reduction in CO₂ emissions by 2030 and climate neutrality by 2040 are therefore officially established and form the basis for the scenarios presented here.

 2019